jzfraser/jzfraser.github.io/README.md

 # Portfoliolio

-This is currently a work in progress, but is going to end up being my portfolio site once it is finished.
+This is my portfolio site, still a bit of a work in progress but very near done.

-I plan on hosting it using GitHub pages at that point.
+I am hosting it using GitHub pages.

 # Inspiration